Get an Appointment with a Lawyer Now

 • The accused has a valid legal or factual defence.

-Common Defences to Drug Charges
+Common Defences against a Drug Charge

-Duress
+Duress (Legal Defence)

 The defence of duress involves an extremely serious threat to an accused or their family involving the death or serious injury of the accused or their family.
-When rasing duress, an accused must call evidence about the following:
+When raising duress, an accused must call evidence about the following:

 • The making of an actual threat,